Skip to main content

 Configuration

-Code Editor: Write your JavaScript transformation logic Access Previous Nodes: All previous node outputs are available as variables
+Code Editor: Write your transformation logic in JavaScript Access Previous Nodes: All previous node outputs are available as variables

 Calculate Statistics